GetDKAN/dkan/README.md

 - Dataset metadata and resources
 - Web service API endpoints to work with datasets
 - Integration with a decoupled front end: Provided by [Interra](https://github.com/interra)
+- A datastore to store CSV files and make them queryable through an SQL endpoint.

 ## Requirements